 Audit-Related Fees.
-Consists of fees billed to Glacier for technical accounting research and consultation relating to the adoption and implementation of new and revised financial accounting reporting standards incurred for the fiscal year ended December 31, 2022.
-There were no audit-related fees incurred for the fiscal years ended December 31, 2021.
+Consists of fees billed to Glacier for technical accounting research and consultation relating to the adoption and implementation of new and revised financial accounting reporting standards.

 Tax Fees.
-There were no fees incurred for tax services for the fiscal years ended December 31, 2022 and 2021.
+There were no fees incurred for tax services for the fiscal years ended December 31, 2023 and 2022.

 All Other Fees.
-There were no fees for services not included above for the fiscal years ended December 31, 2022 and 2021.
+There were no fees for services not included above for the fiscal years ended December 31, 2023 and 2022.